Canada is "Sorry"?

 A crime of genocide

-"I don't want to hear it.
+If there is one thing that Mr. Harper's "apology" provided that could be considered groundbreaking or new, it's the idea that there can be crimes without criminals."I don't want to hear it.
 You know, you might as well send the janitor up to apologize…if it's just empty words or a nicely written text." — Michael Cachagee, survivor of Shingwauk Indian Residential School

-more...
+more... http://www.dominionpaper.ca/articles/1928

-We need to start believing each other By Maurice Switzer BayToday.ca Thursday, July 17, 2008Writer BioI’m not sure if my grandfather Moses Marsden would qualify as one of the beneficiaries of the Prime Minister’s June 11 apology.
+We need to start believing each other By Maurice Switzer BayToday.ca Thursday, July 17, 2008I’m not sure if my grandfather Moses Marsden would qualify as one of the beneficiaries of the Prime Minister’s June 11 apology.
 Our family never knew much about the southern Ontario “training” school he attended in the 1870’s, other than he ran away from it before he completed Grade 3.
 It was one of those things that Indian families didn’t dwell on.
 If Grandpa had told his family about the kind of experiences I’ve heard residential school survivors talk about, I don’t know if they would have believed him.
 It’s almost beyond comprehension that elected Parliamentarians and church leaders in a civilized society would institutionalize child abuse. ...
 We try to assure participants that they are not responsible, nor should they feel guilty about historic injustices.
 “But, if it happens again,” we caution, “it will be your fault.”
 And surely that’s the purpose of the national apology process – to admit that there has been a problem so we can avoid it recurring.
 Having a better understanding of the past should help all of us in Canada build a better future.
-As a Supreme Court judge wisely observed in ruling on a historic land claim – we’re all here to stay.
+As a Supreme Court judge wisely observed in ruling on a historic land claim – we’re all here to stay.http://www.baytoday.ca/content/editorials/details.asp?c=26806

 Maurice Switzer is a citizen of Alderville First Nation.
 He serves as director of communications for the Union of Ontario Indians and editor of the Anishinabek News.